TrainWeb.org Facebook Page

 Map: Ca 32 F 4, Ho 2 F 5 Topographic Maps

 Quoting statistics from Harwood's Impossible Challenge book, Plane 1 was 2150 feet long, mostly through a shallow cut, and rose 80.4 feet.
 The grade was 3.7%.
-In 2004, this was the view west from the top of the initial grade up from Twin Arch Road.
+In 2004, this was the view west from partway up from Twin Arch Road.
 The ascent continues ahead along the north edge of a junkyard.
 The grade is no longer uniform along the full length, which means Plane 1's shallow cut has been filled in places.
+The deepest part of the cut had been near the middle of Plane 1.

-The alignment progresses on level terrain along the edge of the junkyard, past a quarry, heading for what had been a busy grade crossing with Frederick Turnpike.
-The base of plane 2 is 3774 feet ahead.
+The alignment progresses west (left) past the junkyard, past a quarry, heading for what had been a busy grade crossing with Frederick Turnpike.
+The base of Plane 2 is 3774 feet ahead.

 Road